-These are a cute slip on ankle boot with a slight heal but solid.
+These are a cute slip-on ankle boot with a slight heal but solid.
 Great for wearing comfortable shoe BUT also looking a bit more put together.
-Personal favorite color is the Taupe.
+My personal favorite color is Taupe.

-I could pull out a few more but I will stop there… Your welcome.
+I could pull out a few more but I will stop there… You’re welcome.

 Are Much Boots Worth The Investment?

 Now you might be wondering if they are really worth it.
-Ok well lets look in to it.
+Ok well, let’s look into it.
 I was spending $20 plus tax every summer buying new rubber boots from the feed supply store.
-They didn’t give any support and would rub on my feet.
+They didn’t give any support and would rub my feet.

-Sure I can buy 7 pair of those cheap boots for every one of those muck boots.
-BUT I couldn’t do heavy jobs in them and petty soon my feet where getting wet because of the cracks.
+Sure I can buy 7 pairs of those cheap boots for every one of those muck boots.
+BUT I couldn’t do heavy jobs in them and petty soon my feet were getting wet because of the cracks.

 Most muck boots last up to 10 years plus.
 This is from personal experience and seeing what other people around me got out of their boots.

-If you are going to buy work boots like the ever popular Justin boots.
-You care going to spend about $90 for the more budget friendly ones and they will last you about 5 years before they give out.
-And those are not water proof.
+If you are going to buy work boots like the ever-popular Justin boots.
+You are going to spend about $90 for the more budget-friendly ones and they will last you about 5 years before they give out.
+And those are not waterproof.